manufac-analytics/inchi/README.md

 - The Shared Object file, `libinchi.so.1.06.00`, contains all the InChI related business logic, is installed from [InChITRUST](https://www.inchi-trust.org/downloads/), and licensed under [IUPAC/InChI Trust Licence](https://www.inchi-trust.org/download/106/LICENCE.pdf).
 - Here's a cool overview of integrating native modules with NodeJS applications: [N-API - The new native in Node.JS by Atishay Jain](https://www.youtube.com/watch?v=E0w7Tc0f2fA).
 - This library uses foreign function interface to access the native InChI module.
 The decision was mainly taken to achieve an ease of development that ffi provides compared to using [nan](https://github.com/nodejs/nan), [Node-API](https://nodejs.org/api/n-api.html), or [node-addon-api](https://github.com/nodejs/node-addon-api).
 - One can port the InChI library using the above tools also.
-These [examples](https://github.com/nodejs/node-addon-examples) may provide you some good idea on how to move forward.
+These [examples](https://github.com/nodejs/node-addon-examples) may provide you a good idea on how to move forward.